Keszi94/gamer_corner/README.md

 #### First Time Visitor Goals

-* I want to find out what services the Cafe offers and how I can jon the community.
+* I want to find out what services the Cafe offers and how I can join the community.
 * I want to be able to navigate the site easily to find information.
 * I want to be able to find them on various social media platforms.